Internet Standard: Web Standards

 Web standards are a type of internet standard which define aspects of the World Wide Web.
 They allow for the building and rendering of websites.
 The three key standards used by the World Wide Web are Hypertext Transfer Protocol, HTML, and URL.
-Respectively, they specify the content and layout of a web page, what web page identifiers mean, and the transfer of data between a browser and a web server.
+Respectively, they specify the transfer of data between a browser and a web server, the content and layout of a web page, and what web page identifiers mean.

 Network Standards

 Network standards are a type of internet standard which defines rules for data communication in networking technologies and processes.
 Internet standards allow for the communication procedure of a device to or from other devices.

 In reference to the TCP/IP Model, common standards and protocols in each layer are as follows: